Sell from home · For home bakers & cooks

 Neighbors who actually want it.

-Turn weekend bakes into real income — without building a “brand overnight.”
-List sourdough, cookies, jams, or granola, draw a delivery circle around home, and only say yes to orders that fit your week.
+Turn weekend bakes into real income—without building a “brand overnight.”
+List sourdough, cookies, jams, or granola, draw a radius around home, and only say yes to orders that fit your week.

 • Radius + prep time you control per product